Your Questions, Answered

 We Welcome You!

 Office Hours: Appointments are available Mondays, Tuesdays, and Thursdays 11:00 am til 5:30 pm.
-Initial consultations are 55 minutes allowing for a full review of history and labs.
+Initial consultations are usually about 55 minutes allowing for a full review of history and labs.
 Follow-up appointments are usually in 2-3 weeks, depending on the number of issues/severity of problems and tests ordered.
 Follow-ups appointments are 55 minutes as well.
 Please be sure to bring any current lab work and have in mind the goals for your visit.
 Also, bring in all your supplements/medications for review.

 Timeliness: Due to the Doctors full schedule, we ask that you arrive at least 15 minutes prior to your appointment time, and come prepared with your history intake forms, your current medications/vitamins, and information ready.

-Fee Policy: As of January 1st, 2013, patients using insurance plans will be required to have a credit card held on file to make payments for insurance benefits denied, deductibles not met, or inaccurate copay payments.
+Fee Policy: As of January 1st, 2013, all patients will be required to have a credit card held on file to make payments for insurance benefits denied, deductibles not met, or inaccurate copay payments.
 Once Dr. Marshall has received an EOB (explanation of your benefits), your credit card will be charged for any of the above deficiencies and a statement (aka EOB) from your insurance company will detail these charges.
 Likewise, if there has been an overpayment of your copay or fee, your account will be refunded.

 Laboratory: All patients are sent to the Lab Corp or Quest drawing stations most convenient for them.
 Many insurance companies require that you use a specific lab, and it is your responsibility to determine which is contracted with your insurance.
 Most labs are done 4 hours fasting midday.
 Female hormone testing by ZRT Saliva Tests are not contracted by insurance and must be submitted by an individual patient.
 You will be required to submit any paperwork on your own if you desire to have your insurance cover specialized tests.